Clinton-Davis/focus_fitness/README.md

 - *Body* - Main page elements
 - *Footer* - More navigation, email signup and legal

-This layout is thought out the web page.
 For a more detailed look at web site structure and page flow see Structure Diagram.

 <details>